Must-see places underground in Budapest

 There’s a warm, cozy and romantic ambiance about Faust.
 It’s an intimate place with several tables set a good distance apart even in such a small area, adding to the charm and the personalized service.

-Prior to reading Jennifer’s blog post, I didn’t realize that Hungary had wine regions that produced such a variety of fine vintages.
+Previously, I didn’t realize that Hungary had wine regions that produced such a variety of fine vintages.
 I assumed that any wines produced in that area would be of the sweet variety (and they do have some fine dessert wines, such as a Muscat we sampled at Faust.)

 The tasting began with a semi-dry sparkling wine from Fazekas Winery that seemed to have dramatically more complexity than I’ve tasted in other sparkling wines and champagnes.
 It was tempting to ask for a another tasting of it, but we moved along with the other recommendations of our host.
 We enjoyed the delightful white that followed — a dry, white Tokaji Furmint from Bene Winery, but the reds were our favorites.
 A dry, red “Blaufrankisch” from Raspi Winery was followed by a Syrah from the János Németh Winery (Mr. TWS’s favorite).
 We finished with an elegant semi-sweet, white Mori Muscat Ottonel from Bozóky Winery.

 The location in the caves of the Buda Hills, the fine wine selection, romantic ambiance, and personal attention makes Faust Wine Cellar a unique experience — one that we’ll repeat next time in Budapest.

 A Cave for Religion (or just a peaceful moment)